davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ### Components

-> ***Warning!*** Side-rant ahead! 😖

-Nuxt's components [auto-importing and auto-registering rules](https://nuxt.com/docs/guide/directory-structure/components#component-names) are IMHO [unnecessarily complex and opaque](https://stackblitz.com/edit/nuxt3-component-config) – and considering this article is about helping you organise your Nuxt app at scale – I wanted to comment on what I see as a major anti-pattern, too much magic, and something to avoid.
+Nuxt's components [auto-importing and auto-registering rules](https://nuxt.com/docs/guide/directory-structure/components#component-names) are IMHO unnecessarily complex and opaque – and considering this article is about helping you organise your Nuxt app at scale – I wanted to comment on what I see as a major anti-pattern, too much magic, and something to avoid.

-The thing is, Nuxt's default auto-import settings do scan `components` folders recursively, however:
+The thing is, Nuxt's default auto-import settings do actually scan `components` folders recursively, however:

 - **top-level** components import using their given names
 - but **nested** components are _prefixed_ with the path's segments